Meet the lawyers behind the upcoming U.S./Google antitrust showdown

 Walker has some courtroom experience, thanks to a five-year stint as a federal prosecutor early in his career in which he won the first federal criminal copyright infringement case.

-He worked at companies including Netscape Communications Corp and eBay Inc EBAY.O before joining Google.
+He worked at companies including Netscape Communications Corp and eBay Inc before joining Google.

-Silicon Valley attorneys see Walker as an important voice on big-picture ethical issues facing the technology industry, said Doug Melamed, a former in-house lawyer at Intel Corp INTC.O.
+Silicon Valley attorneys see Walker as an important voice on big-picture ethical issues facing the technology industry, said Doug Melamed, a former in-house lawyer at Intel Corp.

 “He’s as good as they come,” said Melamed, now a professor at Stanford Law School.